Table of contents

 The richest streets in Melbourne

-Whether they have incredible views or are close to the CBD, the beach, or both, Melbourne has some of the most desirable streets around and attracts some of the country’s wealthiest people.
+Whether they have incredible views or are in close proximity to the CBD, the beach, or both, Melbourne has some of Australia’s most desirable streets and they attract some of the country’s wealthiest people.

-Here is a list of the top 10 Melbourne streets with jaw-dropping properties and eye-watering property prices that some of Australia’s wealthiest people call home.
+Here is a list of the top 10 Melbourne streets with jaw-dropping properties and sky-high property prices that some of Australia’s wealthiest people call home.

 The 10 most expensive streets in Melbourne

-If you’re wondering where the city's richest people are residing, here are the 10 richest streets in Melbourne based on the highest house sale prices for 2022.
+If you’re wondering where the city's richest people are residing, here are the 10 richest streets in Melbourne based on the highest house sale prices for the 2023/24 financial year.

 Toorak dominates